 - Reverse the decision and/or modify (enhance or lessen) the sanction; or

-- Uphold the decision and modify the sanction or return the case to the Campus Judicial Board or the Dean of Students to reconsider the sanction.
+- Uphold the decision and return the case to the Campus Judicial Board or the Dean of Students to reconsider the sanction.